folkertdev/rust-rfcs/text/3720-labeled-match.md

 - we add `loop match` expressions: `loop match scrutinee { ... }`
 - `continue <operand>` expressions can target the `loop match`, replacing `scrutinee` with `<operand>` and proceeding to the correct match branch
-- state transitions can be annotated with the `const` keyword (i.e. `loop const match` and `const continue`), which provides more accurate CFG information to the backend:
+- state transitions can be annotated with the `const` keyword: `loop const match` and `const continue`

+The const-annotated state transitions provide more accurate CFG information to the backend:

 - such transitions must occur on static-promotable values (see below)
-    - such transitions are lowered from HIR to MIR as a `goto` to the right `match` branch, and can express irreducible control flow
+- such transitions are lowered from HIR to MIR as a `goto` to the right `match` branch, and can hence express irreducible control flow

 ## Restrictions on the `loop const match` and `const continue` operand